 For one thing, “The benchmark temperatures used in climate policymaking . . . are political numbers not scientific numbers,” wrote Meredith.
 “Their scientific provenance is highly dubious.
 The conveniently round numbers might even be considered scientifically dishonest because scientists don’t really know the consequences of each increase.
 But for political expediency, they pretend that they do.”

-Another myth is that decarbonizing the global energy system—for example, increasing renewable energy or capturing carbon dioxide from power plants—will reduce or eliminate carbon pollution.
+Another myth, according to the book, is that decarbonizing the global energy system—for example, increasing renewable energy or capturing carbon dioxide from power plants—will reduce or eliminate carbon pollution.

 “The realistic outlook for decarbonization, however, reveals it to be a delusion borne of desperation and ignorance,” wrote Meredith.

-The book includes in-depth exploration of the science of climate disruption.
-It covers the mechanisms underlying climate-driven heat waves, megadroughts, wildfires, floods, and superstorms; as well as the human impacts of climate disruption, including increased toxicity and disease, famine, migration, war, and societal collapse.
+The book's exploration of the science of climate disruption covers the underlying mechanisms of climate-driven heat waves, megadroughts, wildfires, floods, and superstorms; as well as the human impacts of climate disruption, including increased toxicity and disease, famine, migration, war, and societal collapse.